China Eastern Airlines Review : Is it the best budget airlines in Asia?

 china eastern airlines review food

-Two free checked-in luggage + hand luggage (carry on + purse/briefcase)
+Like: Two free luggage + hand luggage (carry on + purse/briefcase)

 Also, hand luggage requirements are not as strict as SUPER budget carrier airlines like Scoot or Air Asia, which restrict hand luggage to “7kg” (aka 15.4 lbs… I hate having to convert weight ).
 No additional allowance for a purse or briefcase.